 She was neither the most attractive woman he’d ever met nor the most unattractive.
 Her body was neither slim nor overweight.
-Light brown streaks punctuated her shoulder-length dark hair, punctuated by light brown streaks.
+Light brown streaks punctuated her shoulder-length dark hair.
 Heavy black eyebrows brought attention to her dark eyes.
 She wore no make-up of any kind.
 Her scent was neutral, without a hint of perfume or lotion.
 Her clothing was either of fabric or artificial material.
 Watson concluded she might be a vehement animal rights advocate.

 She presented him with a receipt for the round-trip carfare and asked for reimbursement and payment for the first hour up front.
 He gave her the cash.

 “I’m curious,” he said.
 “Why did you ask me to provide a name for you?”

 “Certain people find me irresistible and I don’t have the time or temperament for it,” she said in a matter-of-fact manner.